YeBenLing-ZAMAN/task-outshade-client-site-Inventory-Management-System/README.md

 first user need to register in and then need to loging.

-here example for user and password:
+here user credential information for login:
 - user: zaman@admin.com
 - email: 123456